 Claudia Chagoya (1991) is a Mexican interdisciplinary artist born in Zacatecas, Mexico, and based in Calgary, Canada.
 She holds an MFA degree from the University of Calgary, and a BFA from Instituto Allende in San Miguel de Allende, Mexico.

-Her artistic practice explores topics related to gender violence and her socio-political background, through the use of materials rooted in Mexican culture tied to various rituals such as: rebozos, salt, copal and sawdust.
+Her artistic practice explores topics related to gender violence and her socio-political background, through the use of materials rooted in Mexican culture such as: rebozos, salt, copal and sawdust.

 My artistic practice engages with topics such as the diverse, ingrained, misogynistic understanding of women prevalent in Mexican society, and the violence waged against them stemming from these assumptions.The most extreme outcome of this violence is Feminicide; the term is defined as the killing of women because of their gender, where outrageous acts of violence are present.
 In Mexico, feminicide manifests in the thousands of women and girls murdered each year.
 The term also encompasses the imbalance of the gender power structures in Mexico, and the corruption and neglect from the authorities surrounding these murders.
 This attitude of neglect affects deeply the way victims are mourned and how families try to overcome the tragedy.
 This disruption of grieving processes is what my current work focuses on.